dwillis/data-reporting/README.md

 Each student will, as part of the story memo project, undertake a study of the data offerings of the agency that produced the data set used for the story memo.
 This study will result in a short paper assessing the scope, quality and accessibility of the agency’s data, how it has been used by journalists and how it could be used.
 The paper should also identify opportunities for agencies to release or organize data of public interest.
 This paper constitutes 10 percent of each student’s grade.

 ##### Attendance and participation:
 Journalism is not a passive activity and requires focus, inquisition and involvement.
 We will be discussing professional work, writings and data issues every week, and I expect your comments, questions and other contributions to our class.
 None of this can happen if you don’t show up.
-These factors constitute 15 percent of your final grade.

-##### Academic Integrity:
-Medill has an [academic integrity code](http://www.medill.northwestern.edu/students/students.aspx?id=60573).
-You should read it, even if you’re not intending to violate it.
-Academic dishonesty will not be tolerated and will result in a failing grade for that assignment; as in professional journalism, you are responsible for doing your own work.
+If you must miss a class, please try to let the instructor know in advance.
+You will be responsible for any work you miss.